Euthanasia trials: Hadamar trial (1945)

 The U.S. Hadamar trial, officially titled U.S. v.
 Alfons Klein et al., was held between 8 and 15 October 1945.
-The defendants were former workers at the Hadamar Euthanasia Centre in Hadamar, Hesse-Nassau.
+The defendants were former workers at the Hadamar killing center in Hadamar, Hesse-Nassau.
 The euthanasia center in Hadamar was a mental hospital before World War II began in Europe in 1939.
 Starting in September 1939, it served both as a mental hospital and as a hospital for German soldiers and POWs.
 At the end of 1940 it was selected to replace the Grafeneck Euthanasia Centre, which was closed in December 1940.
 Over the next nine months at least 10,000 mentally disabled Germans were gassed at Hadamar.
 The euthanasia killings of mental patients temporarily stopped in August 1941, and the gas chambers were dismantled.
 Killing the mentally disabled resumed in August 1942 and resulted in 3,000 to 3,500 additional deaths, though now narcotic overdoses were used instead of gassing.
 At this time, Hadamar began killing mentally disabled German children and healthy half-Jewish children (German: Mischlingkinder); the facility also began killing concentration camp prisoners as part of Action 14f13.
 In the summer of 1944 Hadamar became a killing center for hundreds of conscripted Polish and Russian workers who had tuberculosis.
 It was occupied by American troops on 26 March 1945.

 Although five different groups were killed at Hadamar over the course of the war, the U.S. military was not allowed to try many of the defendants.
 Prior to a charter by the Nuremberg trials, which introduced crimes against humanity as a charge, they were not allowed to prosecute Hadamar personnel for murdering German citizens.

 However, officials found a loophole, and instead sought to prosecute multiple suspects for murdering 476 sick Polish and Russian workers, who were considered Allied nationals.
 The seven defendants in the trial were Alfons Klein, Adolf Wahlmann, Heinrich Ruoff, Karl Willig, Irmgard Huber, Philipp Blum, and Adolf Merkle.
 Klein, Ruoff, and Willig were sentenced to death and hanged one by one at a prison in Bruchsal on 14 March 1946.
-Wahlmann was sentenced to life in prison with hard labor due to his old age (he was nearly 70) and poor health.
-The other three defendants were sentenced to hard labor terms ranging from 25 years to 35 years.
+Wahlmann was sentenced to life in prison with hard labour due to his old age (he was nearly 70) and poor health.
+The other three defendants were sentenced to hard labour terms ranging from 25 years to 35 years.

+Nuremberg trials

+International Military Tribunal (1945–1946)

+At the International Military Tribunal at the Nuremberg Palace of Justice, one of the crimes charged was the euthanasia program.
+Reich Minister of the Interior Wilhelm Frick was sentenced to death for, among other charges, his responsibility for the deaths of 275,000 disabled patients under the banner of the euthanasia program.
+Frick's death sentence was carried out on 16 October 1946 alongside nine others passed down by the tribunal.